FinLegal/API-Documentation/README.md

 ## Introduction

 [Intro](Intro.md) provides a brief overview of the main Casefunnel resources available via the API.
-Refer to our [walk-through guide for common use cases](UseCasesWalkthrough.md) using this API to get started.
+Refer to our [walk-through guide for common use cases](UseCasesWalkthrough_V2.md) using the V2 of the API to get started.

 [Concepts and Data](concepts-and-data.md) provides an overview of the Casefunnel data model for Cases with the V2 API.